 Most conventional loans will require at least 5 percent as a down payment.
 If your down payment is less than 20 percent on a conventional loan, mortgage insurance may be required by the lender.

-There are also some conventional loan options available for as little as 3% down.
+There are also some conventional loan options available for first-time home buyers for as little as 3% down.
+Down-payment assistance may also be available for first-time home buyers that qualify.

 We want to know your needs exactly so that we can provide the perfect solution.
 Let us know what you want and we’ll do our best to help.